poornagupta/Campus-Sync/README.md

 ### Using the Deployed Application (Recommended)
 Simply visit [CampusSync](https://campus-sync-seven.vercel.app/auth) to access the live application.

-### Using Lovable (Development Only)
-Simply visit the [Lovable Project](https://lovable.dev/projects/8c8ba721-0263-4934-b067-fa6a90b9418b) and start prompting.
-Changes made via Lovable will be committed automatically to this repo.

 ### Using Your Preferred IDE
 You can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 ### GitHub Codespaces
 - Navigate to the main page of your repository